soomla/knowledge-base/src/documents/soomla/cocos2dx/js/store/Store_MainClasses.html.md

 ---
-layout: "content"
+layout: "soomla-content"
 image: "Tutorial"
 title: "Main Classes"
 text: "The main classes of cocos2dx-store contain functionality for store-related operations such as purchasing, billing, inventory querying and storage."
 position: 4
-theme: 'platforms'
+theme: 'soomla-cocos2dx'
 collection: 'soomla_cocos2djs_store'
 module: 'store'
 lang: 'js'
 platform: 'cocos2dx'
 ---

 # Main Classes

 Here you can find descriptions of some of the main classes and interfaces of cocos2dx-store.
 These classes contain functionality for store-related operations, provide you with various storages, and hold the basic assets needed to operate the store.
 All the classes are implemented in [soomla-store.js](https://github.com/soomla/cocos2dx-store/blob/master/js/soomla-store.js).

 ## Soomla.SoomlaStore

 `SoomlaStore` holds the basic assets needed to operate the store.
 You can use it to purchase products from the Market.
 It provides you with functionality such as querying the inventory for information, and starting a purchase process with the market (Google Play, App Store, etc…).
 After Store initialized the instance of this class is available through `Soomla.soomlaStore`.

 ### Important Functions